Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 ***Cynosure/Six***

-<div style="text-align: right">How did the test go?</div>
+> How did the test go?

 Excellent.
 One rock, smashed.
 We’re all going to enjoy some big fat bonus pay.

-<div style="text-align: right">If only they knew what you’re spending yours on, yes?
-How soon can you move?</div>
+> If only they knew what you’re spending yours on, yes?
+How soon can you move?

 What’s the rush?
 The next window is weeks away, and we’re still waiting for a distraction aren’t we?

-<div style="text-align: right">Not any longer.
+> Not any longer.
 We have one.
-Can you move?</div>
+Can you move?

 ...Yes.
 But the earlier I move, the longer they have to track me down.

-<div style="text-align: right">I know.
+> I know.
 It’s a gamble, but I’ve always felt you were too cautious about the pursuit and not cautious enough about your own setup time.
-There will be unexpected setbacks, trust me on that: I have been doing this for much longer than you, after all.</div>
+There will be unexpected setbacks, trust me on that: I have been doing this for much longer than you, after all.

 I trust you.
 Though I still don’t know how this is supposed to work.
 It’s supposed to be impossible.

-<div style="text-align: right">It will work.
-It’s all a matter of precision timing.</div>
+> It will work.
+It’s all a matter of precision timing.

 Why didn’t you do this sooner, then?

-<div style="text-align: right">We didn’t know how before.
-The situation with the Guvnurag changed everything.</div>
+> We didn’t know how before.
+The situation with the Guvnurag changed everything.

 I still have misgivings about this.
 If it goes wrong…

-<div style="text-align: right">Do you want to spend the rest of your life in a prison?</div>
+> Do you want to spend the rest of your life in a prison?

 No.

-<div style="text-align: right">In that case:</div>
+> In that case:
-<div style="text-align: right">"Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety."</div>
+> "Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety."

 Acknowledged.
 Operation Jailbreak is go.
 See you on the outside.